BigDataflow-system/BigDataflow/README.md

 ## Getting started

-As the distributed analysis framework is implemented atop the general distributed graph processing platform (i.e., Apache Giraph), make sure you have already installed java and hadoop before employ BigDataflow on your machines.
+As the distributed analysis framework is implemented atop the general distributed graph processing platform (i.e., Apache Giraph), ensure that you have already installed Java and Hadoop before employing BigDataflow on your machines.

 Versions for use with BigDataflow: